rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

   made with [bevy] ([source code][go-wotm-src]).

   > Your goal is to conquer the planet, but it's not possible until you
   > control all the moons.
-The end result is not completly what I wanted,
+The end result is not completely what I wanted,
   > but it was a nice occasion to try [rapier] for physics and [lyon] to draw
   > shapes from [bevy].